carbon-language/carbon-lang/toolchain/README.md

 The entire source buffer is converted into tokens before parsing begins.
-Tokens are referred to by an opaque handle, `TokenizedBuffer::Token`, which is represented as a 32-bit integer into the token array.
+Tokens are referred to by an opaque handle, `TokenizedBuffer::Token`, which is represented as a dense integer index into the buffer.
 The tokenized buffer can be queried to discover information about a token, such as its token kind, its location in the source file, and its spelling.